Skip to main content

 Biot, Alpes-Maritimes

-Discover this town full of arts & culture in the hills of Antibes
+Discover this town full of arts and culture in the hills of Antibes

-Lovely French bistros and restaurants line the old town and bars welcome guests in to try the local Provencal wines.
-While craft shops and galleries invite you to explore their produce and the historical stone buildings demonstrate the history and past of this village.
+Lovely French bistros and restaurants line the old town and bars welcome guests in to try the local Provençal wines.
+Craft shops and galleries invite you to explore their produce and the historical stone buildings demonstrate the history and past of this village.

 History & Culture in Biot

 Biot show signs of being occupied in the Prehistoric period.
 After this it was mainly ruled by tribes who were in conflict with the city of Antipolis (Antibes) throughout the ruling.
-Once it had been taken over by the Romans it remains the same for five centuries building.
+Once it had been taken over by the Romans it remained pretty stable for five centuries.
 The Romans built a community, set up businesses and built monuments; some of which can still be seen in the town today.

 After the Roman period and the Medieval age, about which much is not known, Biot was given to the Knight Templars by the Earl of Provence in 1209.
-The knights were donated and purchased the majority of the land and housing meaning Biot became a united town once again.
+The knights were either donated and purchased themselves the majority of the land and housing, meaning Biot became a united town once again.

-When the Knight Templars crumbled the town was given to the Saint John of Jerusalem and the Bishop of Grasse.
-It remained in their ownership until the French revolution.
-When the revolution came round the village was raided by gangs and was riddled with the black plague, causing destruction and devastation.
+When the Knight Templars crumbled, the town was given to the Saint John of Jerusalem and the Bishop of Grasse.
+It remained in their ownership until the French Revolution, when the village was raided by gangs and was riddled with the plague, causing destruction and devastation.
 The church was destroyed and in 1387 Biot was eventually abandoned as villagers fled and only criminals and gangs remained.

-In 1470 King Rene recruited Italian families to inhabit the town once again and re-build it to what it once was.
-The families settled here and it slowly started to become prosperous and beautiful once again.
+In 1470 King René recruited Italian families to inhabit the town once again and re-build it to what it once was.
+The families settled here and it slowly began to become prosperous and beautiful once again.
 It has stayed this way right up until today.
-The trade of the town has however changed over the years from crops to pottery and from jar making to a technological community.
+The trade of the town has of course changed over the years from crops to pottery and from jar making to a technological community.

 The pottery trade and agriculture remained an important focus for the trade in Biot until the 1960’s when the need for these things had declined.
-The opening of the glass factory in 1956 by Eloi Monod gave Biot a new wave of arts culture, and in 1970 the creation of the Sohia-Antipolis business park bought a different technological trade to the village.
-Being one of Europe’s leading technological communities it bought with it many companies that are involved in advance technology.
-The Nice Sophia Antipolis University research centre is also now based in Biot.
+The opening of the glass factory in 1956 by Eloi Monod gave Biot a new wave of arts culture, and in 1970 the creation of the Sophia-Antipolis business park brought a different technological trade to the village, and The Nice-Sophia Antipolis University research centre is also now based in Biot.

 Sights & Attractions in Biot